pancaldi/2016-US-elections-political-contributions-and-spending/README.md

-I hold a master of degree in management, and I recently became open-minded about data science which I am currently studying with the hope of pursuing a career in the field.
+My background is in operations/project management and customer service.
+Data Science is new to me, but I am open-minded about the learning prospects and perhaps the career opportunities available in the field.